redblade/confservicedss/doc/ECODA/scenario.md

 result: example-app-ho is scaled OUT adding a replica

-***scenario#2.2*** - scaling IN for low resource usage
+<u>***scenario#2.2***</u> - scaling IN because of low resource usage after a grace period without SLA violations

 simulate low CPU usage
 stop the 'stress' tool

-result: after some minutes, example-app-ho is scaled IN removing a replica
+result: after some minutes, example-app-ho is scaled IN, removing a replica

-####DSS Scenario Group#3: Apps offloading to the cloud when scaling UP and edge resources are not available
+### DSS Scenario group#3: offloading to the cloud

-initial configuration
-start example-app-ve (cpu/mem requests are 250, edge node capacity is 300)
+initial configuration: App example-app-ve running (cpu/mem requests are 250, edge node capacity is 300)

-***scenario#3.1***
+<u>***scenario#3.1***</u> - offloading to the cloud when scaling UP would be necessary BUT edge resources are not sufficient
 simulate high CPU usage with 'stress'

 ```